Grădina Icoanei: History

-At the entrance of the park, a statue of George C. Cantacuzino-Râfoveanu, made by French sculptor Ernest Henri Dubois, was inaugurated in 1904.
+At the northern entrance of the park, a statue of George C. Cantacuzino-Râfoveanu, made by French sculptor Ernest Henri Dubois, was inaugurated in 1904.
 A female character is at the base of the statue, holding a tablet with her left hand; the feather she was holding in her right hand has since disappeared.
-In another corner of Grădina Icoanei is the bronze bust of Adrian Păunescu, a poet who lived near the park; the bust, made by the sculptors Ioan Deac-Bistrița and Dragoș Neagoe, was inaugurated in 2012.
-From November 2021 to February 2022 the park was completely renovated, under a 2.7 million leis contract; the two fountains were changed and the main lanes, originally covered with sand, were paved with a layer of crushed limestone, on top of which a layer of gravel was laid.
+At the southern edge of Grădina Icoanei is the bronze bust of Adrian Păunescu, a poet who lived near the park; the bust, made by the sculptors Ioan Deac-Bistrița and Dragoș Neagoe, was inaugurated in 2012.

+From November 2021 to February 2022, the park was completely renovated, under a 2.7 million leis contract; the two fountains were changed and the main lanes, originally covered with sand, were paved with a layer of crushed limestone, on top of which a layer of gravel was laid.